Why California Wage & Hour Laws Drive Employment Lawyer Demand

 The PAGA Phenomenon

 The Private Attorneys General Act has been a significant driver of employment litigation.
 The 2024 PAGA reforms (AB 2288 and SB 92) introduced manageability requirements, employer cure opportunities, and potential penalty reductions for proactive compliance, but PAGA remains a powerful enforcement tool.
 PAGA allows employees to sue on behalf of the state for Labor Code violations, and these cases can still result in substantial settlements (verify current requirements as implementation continues to evolve).
-Many employment litigation firms in LA and SF report strong demand for qualified attorneys.
+Employment litigation has historically been an active hiring area in major California markets, though demand fluctuates with the litigation and economic cycle.

 What makes PAGA particularly lucrative for firms is that it creates ongoing relationships with plaintiff-side employment lawyers who need defense counsel for the companies they're targeting.
 This creates a steady stream of high-value work.